 Writers from Mutant Enemy include:

 - Jane Espenson — Served as consulting producer/writer for Dollhouse.
 Also noted for her work as a writer and producer on Battlestar Galactica (2003), then on Caprica — for a while, as showrunner, now back to primarily focusing on writing.
 Wrote five episodes for Torchwood: Miracle Day.
 She also wrote some Buffy comics.
-Now has her own webshow, Husbands, which guest-starred past collaborators Joss Whedon and Nathan Fillion.
+Created Husbands, which guest-starred past collaborators Joss Whedon and Nathan Fillion.
 Currently on the writing staff of The Nevers.

 - Dana Reston — ? last credit: 1997 Buffy the Vampire Slayer "The Witch"

 - David Greenwalt — Left Angel to run Miracles, then Jake 2.0, returned to direct Angel 5.20: "The Girl in Question".
 As of early 2007, his producer credits (consulting and exec'ing) have extended to include Surface, Eureka, and Kidnapped.
 Also co-created the FOX series Profit, starring Adrian Pasdar.
 Also co-created Grimm and worked on The X-Files and short-lived series Moonlight (not Moonlighting).

 - Rob Des Hotel — ? last credit: 1998 Fantasy Island

 - Jeffrey Bell — Went to Alias, then Day Break (2006).
 Currently co-showrunner of Agents of S.H.I.E.L.D.